art-abdulwadud/threejs-demo/README.md

 # Threejs Demo

 In this project, I created a cube with `THREE` js directly and two Icosahedron objects with `react-three-fiber` package.
 A super easy demo for beginners.
+[Have a look](https://three-react-demo.netlify.app).

 ## Steps to create 3D